 Designer Sabine Marcelis‘ large communal table for the brand has highlighted the beauty of the natural materials in not only colour but in form also, creating a multiple-layered table with volumes and different heights.
 She’s managed to make a colour gradient with the stone, making the table both aesthetically pleasing and practical at the same time.
 Together with the travertine, she’s added her signature coloured glass to bring it all together.

 For SolidNature’s Beyond The Surface exhibition during Milan Design Week, Sabine brought on board food artist Laila Gohar to adorn the table with natural, edible decorations.

-Design magazine CAPSULE launched their third issue and their second installation at Spazio Maiocchi, bringing together design talents and brands to activate a space for conversation, connecting and learning.
+Design magazine CAPSULE launched their second issue and their first installation ‘Capsule Plaza’ at Spazio Maiocchi, bringing together design talents and brands to activate a space for conversation, connecting and learning.